 How do whales communicate?

-Whales produce vocalizations to communicate using a variety of grunts, groans, pulses and whistles.
-Some vocalizations have a frequency range that is too high or low to be heard by the human ear, but can be picked up by specialized acoustic equipment.
-Blue whales produce some of the loudest vocalizations of all cetacean species, their soundwaves traveling hundreds of miles underwater to be heard by another whale.
-Some baleen whales, including blue and humpback whales sing complex songs to communicate.
+Whales produce vocalisations to communicate using a variety of grunts, groans, pulses, and whistles.
+Some vocalisations have a frequency range that is too high or low to be heard by the human ear but can be picked up by specialised acoustic equipment.
+Blue whales produce some of the loudest vocalisations of all cetacean species, their soundwaves traveling hundreds of miles underwater to be heard by another whale.
+Some baleen whales, including blue and humpback whales, sing complex songs to communicate.
 Researchers are working to decipher the meaning of these songs, but it is thought that males sing tunes to attract females during mating season.

 Are whales friendly?